TheCuprum/ServiceClient/README.md

 - order_list
   - A page for displaying what tickets the user have bought, users can book a new ticket by clicking "New Transaction" or cancel an existing order by selecting unwanted orders and clicking "Delete Selected" button.
 - transaction
   - A page for displaying available tickets, users can choose a ticket to buy by selecting a ticket and click "Choose Ticket" button, then he or she can pay for the ticket by clicking "Buy Ticket" or discard this operation by clicking "Discard" button.
-Of course the system doen't have and cannot have the functionality of trading with real money, so this process is simluated by clicking the "Buy Ticket" button.
+Of course, the system doesn't have and cannot have the functionality of trading with real money, so this process is simulated  by clicking the "Buy Ticket" button.

 ## Core Dependencies